gravitycircle/scaffold/README.md

 **Past Changes:**

- - Gutenberg functions now in-sync with the front end data parser.
- - Updated In-Admin Javascript integration with option to upload files.
- - Created new default template for Gutenberg integration and other template options for non-Gutenberg pages.
- - Gutenberg blocks now included in "ACF" sub-field.
- - Form submission automation has been streamlined.
- - Integrated Google ReCaptcha into framework.
-V2 is currently supported, V3 -- with some edits.
- - Various QoL updates.

-**Framework Changes:**
  - Made HTML easy to convert from back to front end for easy template coding.
  - Build CSS Component for WordPress integration as well as customised ".css" files.
  - SASS integration, grid size changes between front and back end to accommodate font size and layout consistency between Gutenberg and FE.